staeter/matcha/README.md

 # Matcha
 ## Second project of 42's Web cursus

-Matcha is a dating site using an Elm, pure PHP, MySql stack.
-STTR13 learned the functional logic proposed by Elm when building the client-side code.
+Matcha is a dating site using an Elm, pure PHP, MySql stack. staeter learned the functional logic proposed by Elm when building the client-side code.
 Reelbour focused on the server-side code.
 The challenges where to design a good client-server interface and communicate with the team to reach the end product in a limited time frame.

 ## Installation